CONIFA World Football Cup: Barawa 2018

 The 2018 competition saw the tournament expanded from 12 to 16 teams, and featured a full set of qualification criteria as laid down by CONIFA.
 In addition to the various friendly tournaments sanctioned as qualifiers, the 2018 tournament featured ranking points awarded for games played by members, which went towards the awarding of various continental places to CONIFA's various geographical zones.
 For the first time, teams from both North America and Oceania gained places in the competition.

 In June 2017, at the CONIFA meeting held during the 2017 CONIFA European Football Cup in Northern Cyprus, it was announced that Barawa would be the hosts of the 2018 World Football Cup, with the announcement of the actual location of the tournament (owing to the Barawa FA representing part of the Somali diaspora and being located in the United Kingdom) subsequently announced as London in September 2017.
 The tournament was documented by Irish journalist James Hendicott in the book CONIFA: Football for the Forgotten.

-North Macedonia 2020
+North Macedonia 2020 (canceled)

 In January 2019, at the CONIFA Annual General Meeting in Kraków, Poland, Somaliland was voted in a non-binding vote before the decision was finalized by the executive committee the following day.
 The 2020 competition will be the first CONIFA World Football Cup to be hosted outside Europe, with previous host Barawa holding the competition in London.
 However, on the 19th of August 2019 Conifa announced that the cup would not be held in Somaliland due to logistical difficulties.
 In December 2019 CONIFA announced that the relocated tournament would take place in Skopje, North Macedonia.
 On 23 March 2020 CONIFA announced that the tournament will not be taking place in North Macedonia from 30 May – 7 June because of the coronavirus pandemic.
 The Tournament was eventually cancelled by CONIFA with the organisation outlining plans to expand continental tournaments.